You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 During the Depression years (1933, specifically), a small company making woodworking tools was taken over, and yet another addition was made to the foundry.
 In 1938, the manufacturers’ department increased in size.

-In spite of the hard times gripping the city of Guelph, the province and the country the Callander Foundry continued working.
+Despite the hard times gripping the city of Guelph, the province and the country the Callander Foundry continued working.
 It held on and stayed afloat.
 The company sought out and took on various jobbing tasks.
-They made decorative book ends and plaques and other items along this line.
+They made decorative book ends, plaques and other items along this line.
 The owners were doing any and everything to ensure employees continued to work no matter the toll it would take on the company’s bottom line.
 This philosophy was one Callander and his successors, the Brydges, were to retain.
-As the 1930s ended, the company was offered an opportunity to be successful once more.
+As the 1930s ended, the company was offered an opportunity to succeed again.

 Gains Made in World War II